-Specific veterinary school requirements vary from school to school, but there are few things you can do to make your application process a little less overwhelming.
-Getting into vet school doesn’t have to be intimidating if you know what to plan for.
-We’ve assembled a list of the most important requirements and helpful tips and strategies to help your application stand out.
+Specific veterinary school requirements vary from school to school, but there are a few things you can do to make the application process—which can seem intimidating—a little easier.
+This blog has a list of the most important requirements and helpful tips and strategies to help your veterinary application go smoothly—and stand out.

 1. Complete your undergraduate course prerequisites

-You don’t necessarily need to finish your four-year college degree before applying for vet school, but it is highly encouraged.
+You don’t necessarily need to finish your four-year college degree before applying to vet school, but it is highly encouraged.
 Most schools prefer applicants with a bachelor’s degree.
-Undergraduate degree or not, you will need to take a number of college classes that meet all the course prerequisites.
+Undergraduate degree or not, you will need to take a number of college classes that meet all the veterinary school prerequisites.

-Choosing a major is up to you, but most schools recommend undergraduate degrees in Biology, Animal Science, Biological Sciences, or the Biomedical Sciences.
+Many students are curious to know what degree you need to be a vet.
+Choosing a major is up to you, but most schools recommend undergraduate degrees in biology, animal science, biological sciences, or biomedical sciences.
 No matter your undergraduate degree, be sure to do well in your core science and math classes.
-Your veterinary school admissions teams are going to look closely at those courses on your transcripts when evaluating your transcripts.
+Your veterinary school admissions teams are going to look closely at those courses when evaluating your transcripts.

 At Ross University School of Veterinary Medicine, we take a holistic view of the admissions process, reviewing not just grades and test scores, but also giving weight to your experience, perseverance, and passion to become a veterinarian.
-But remember, most schools still have minimum GPA requirements, both for your science classes and your overall GPA.
+But remember, most schools still have minimum GPA requirements, both for your science classes and overall.

 2. Document your experiences working with animals

 You’re passionate about animals and animal welfare.
 Vet schools want to see it!
 Documenting your experience working with animals may be the most important part of your application.
 Most schools require a minimum of at least a few hundred hours, and some expect even more.
 If you can, try to gain experience working with a variety of animals, both large and small, as some schools may wish to see a breakdown of your experiences.